cessen/ropey/README.md

 ## When should I use Ropey?

-Ropey is designed and built to be the backing text buffer for applications such as text editors, and its design trade-offs reflect that.
-Ropey is good
+Ropey is designed and built to be the backing text buffer for programs like text editors, and its design trade-offs reflect that.
+Ropey is good at:
-at:

-- Handling frequent edits to medium-to-large texts.
-Even on texts that are multiple gigabytes large, edits are measured in single-digit microseconds.
+- **Handling frequent edits to medium-to-large texts.** Even on texts that are multiple gigabytes large, edits are measured in single-digit microseconds.
-- Handling Unicode correctly.
-It is impossible to create invalid UTF-8 through Ropey, and all Unicode line endings are correctly tracked including CRLF.
+- **Handling Unicode correctly.** It is impossible to create invalid UTF-8 through Ropey, and all Unicode line endings are correctly tracked including CRLF.
-- Having flat, predictable performance characteristics.
-Ropey will never be the source of hiccups or stutters in your software.
+- **Having flat, predictable performance characteristics.** Ropey will never be the source of hiccups or stutters in your software.

 On the other hand, Ropey is _not_ good at:

-- Handling texts smaller than a couple of kilobytes or so.
-That is to say, Ropey will handle them fine, but Ropey allocates space in kilobyte chunks, which introduces unnecessary bloat if your texts are almost always small.
+- **Handling texts smaller than a few kilobytes.** Ropey will handle them fine, but allocates space in kilobyte chunks, which introduces unnecessary bloat if your text is almost always small.
-- Handling texts that are larger than available memory.
-Ropey is an in-memory data structure.
+- **Handling texts that are larger than available memory.** Ropey is an in-memory data structure.
-- Getting the best performance for every possible use-case.
-Ropey puts work into tracking both line endings and unicode scalar values, which is performance overhead you may not need depending on your use-case.
+- **Getting the best performance for every possible use-case.** Ropey puts work into tracking both line endings and Unicode scalar values, which is performance overhead you may not need depending on your use-case.

 Keep this in mind when considering Ropey for your project.
-Ropey is very good at what it does, but like all software it is designed with certain applications in mind.
+Ropey is great at what it does, but like all libraries, it is designed with specific use cases in mind.

 ## Features

 ### Strong Unicode support
-Ropey's atomic unit of text is
+Ropey's atomic units of text are
 [Unicode scalar values](https://www.unicode.org/glossary/#unicode_scalar_value)
 (or [`char`](https://doc.rust-lang.org/std/primitive.char.html)s in Rust) encoded as UTF-8.
 All of Ropey's editing and slicing operations are done